Adaptive Modality Balanced Online Knowledge Distillation for Brain-Eye-Computer based Dim Object Detection: System Design and Data Collection

-The probability of the target image being included in each sequence is 40\%.
+According to the RSVP researches~\cite{zhang2020benchmark,cecotti2011impact}, the lower the probability of the target image, the better the detection performance.
+Since our target images also contain some non-targets and real-world scenarios often involve frequent occurrences of targets, we increased the probability of the target image to 40\% to validate the practicality of our proposed system and method.
 1$\sim$2 nontarget images are randomly inserted between each target image to avoid the attentional blink caused by successive targets.
 During the stimulus presentation, we instruct subjects to actively search for the target among the candidate regions in the image, which is generated by the region proposal network in advance.
 Each candidate region must be fixated for 0.5\,s.
 To prevent excessive visual fatigue due to prolonged task engagement, subjects are allowed to rest after each sequence, and the duration of the rest is determined by the subjects themselves.

 The eye tracker continuously records the eye movement data of the subjects throughout the experiment.
 Specifically, the candidate box and image sequence data will be recorded if the subject fixates on a candidate area for more than 0.3s.
 In addition, to record the EEG signals of subjects during the corresponding time, the fixation event will be sent to the EEG signal acquisition system.
 Finally, the EEG-image data for the dim object task is generated collecting the EEG signals captured during the fixation periods and the image data from the subject's attention area.